What is Non-Fleet Commercial Auto Insurance Policy?

 Fleet insurance policies provide the same coverage available for non-fleet policies.
 This coverage is available for all the company’s vehicles and employees included in a policy.

 What’s important to remember is to be very clear about all the inclusions and exclusions in the basic policies so that you can add necessary “endorsements” (add-ons/additional coverage).

-- Any business that expects a high volume of rides for its vehicles would benefit from a fleet insurance policy.
+- Any business that expects a high volume of vehicle rides would benefit from a fleet insurance policy.

-- Any business where there are no designated drivers and where employees are expected to borrow or switch vehicles.
+- Any company with no designated drivers and employees is expected to borrow or switch vehicles.